-This paper illustrates the usage of the ElegantPaper template, which is designed for writing a working paper.
+This paper illustrates the usage of the [ElegantPaper](#) template, which is designed for writing a working paper.
 This template is based on the standard L^AT_EX article class.
 The goal of this template is to make the writing process easier and more comfortable.
 You can get rid of all the worries about the format.
-Just enjoy it, if you have any questions or suggestions, please contact me at: ddswhu@outlook.com.
+Just enjoy it!
+If you have any questions, suggestions or bug reports, you can visit [ElegantPaper/issues](#).
 Looking for other templates designed by ElegantL^AT_EX Group?
-Please visit: [ElegantL^AT_EX Resource](#).
+Please visit: <https://github.com/ElegantLaTeX>.